cjohnson57/MouseNavigator/README.md

 # Instructions

 * When you load the tracker there will be a large blank workspace and the side will be lined with room tiles.
+There is a tile for the lab on the bottom since only some challenges use the lab room.
 * Hover over a room tile to see its name.
 * Click and drag room tiles to arrange them as how they're arranged in your seed.
 * Right click a room tile to mark it as reversed, which will reverse its colors as well as its sprite.